Day 1: Arrival at Ben Gurion Airport

 Day 9: Jerusalem Old City

-In the morning, we will enter through one of the Gates to the walled Old City to visit the renovated Jewish Quarter, the Western Wall, and the Temple area.
+In the morning, we will enter through one of the gates to the walled Old City to visit the renovated Jewish Quarter, the Western Wall, and the Temple Mount.

 Walk along the Via Dolorosa and the Stations of the Cross, culminating in a visit to the Church of the Holy Sepulchre.